 With nearly 20 years of leadership experience in the public and private sectors, Provenzano is known for his collaborative leadership style and mission driven focus on student success and community benefit.
 Provenzano earned a bachelor's degree in Business Administration from Wayne State University and a Masters in Administration from Central Michigan University.
 He is also a Certified Public Accountant.

-About OCC - With five campuses throughout Oakland County, Oakland Community College offers degrees and certificates in approximately100 career fields as well as university transfer degrees in business, science and liberal arts.
+About OCC - With multi campus system throughout Oakland County, Oakland Community College offers degrees and certificates in approximately100 career fields as well as university transfer degrees in business, science and liberal arts.
 The College provides academic and developmental experiences allowing each student to reach their full potential and enhance the communities they serve.
 More than 40,000 students annually attend OCC; more than a million students have enrolled in the College since it opened in 1965.
 Learn more at oaklandcc.edu.